Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior: Introduction and main results

 where $\dot{W}_1$ and $\dot{W}_2$ are independent space time white noises and $\Delta$ is the Laplace operator.
-As $\Delta$ on $\R$ is recurrent, here also types segregate.
-Now due to Brownian scaling, if we denote by $Y^\gamma$ the solution of \equ{e1.3} with that given value of $\gamma$, we obtain
+As the Laplace operator generates the semigroup of Brownian motion, and since Brownian motion on the real line is recurrent, here also the types segregate.
+Now, due to Brownian scaling, if we denote by~$Y^\gamma$ the solution of (\ref {e1.3}) with that given value of $\gamma$, then we obtain

-Equation \equ{E1.4} shows that clusters of $Y_{1,T}$ grow like $\sqrt{T}$ and that a better understanding of the precise cluster formation can be obtained by letting $\gamma\to\infty$ for fixed time.
-We call the limiting process $X$ of $Y^\gamma$ as $\gamma\to\infty$ the \emph{infinite rate mutually catalytic branching process (IMUB)}.
+Equation (\ref{E1.4}) shows that clusters of $Y_{1,T}$ grow like $\sqrt {T}$ and that a better understanding of the precise cluster formation can be obtained by letting $\gamma\to\infty$ for fixed time.
+The process $X$ that is the limit (in distribution) of~$Y^\gamma$ as $\gamma\to \infty$ is called the \textit{infinite rate mutually catalytic branching process (IMUB)}.

-In \cite{KM1} the infinite rate mutually catalytic branching process $X$ was constructed for $S$ a singleton.
-It was shown that $Y^\gamma$ converges to $X$ as $\gamma\to\infty$ and $X$ was characterised in terms of a martingale problem and in terms of its generator.
+In \cite{KM1}, the infinite rate mutually catalytic branching process $X$ was constructed for $S$ a singleton.
+It was shown that $Y^\gamma$ converges to $X$ as $\gamma\to\infty$ and $X$ was characterized in terms of a martingale problem and in terms of its generator.
 Since the two types cannot coexist in the limit $\gamma\to\infty$, the proper state space for the one-colony IMUB is

-In \cite{KM2} the IMUB process $X$ was constructed for countable $S$ via approximate solutions to a related Poisson noise stochastic partial differential equation.
-Here $X$ is a strong Markov process that takes values in a suitable subspace of $E^S$ that fulfills some growth condition (Liggett-Spitzer space).
-More precisely, as shown in \cite[discussion after (1.32)]{KM2}, for $k\in S$, $i=1,2$, the process
+In \cite{KM2}, the IMUB process $X$ was constructed for countable $S$ via approximate solutions to a related Poisson noise stochastic partial differential equation.
+Here $X$ is a strong Markov process that takes values in a suitable subspace of $E^S$ that fulfills some growth condition (Liggett--Spitzer space).
+More precisely, as shown in \cite {KM2}, Section 1, for $k\in S$, $i=1,2$, the process

-is an $L^p$ martingale for every $p\in[1,2)$ (but not for $p=2$) that could be represented as the stochastic integral with respect to a Poisson point process.
+is an $L^p$-martingale for every $p\in[1,2)$ (but not for $p=2$) that could be represented as the stochastic integral with respect to a Poisson point process.